srobo/team-emails/SR2019/2019-03-11-competition-information.md

 We have some final information for you for the competition.

-## Reduced mobility
+## Venue Layout

 The team pits for this year's competition are spread over 3 floors.
-If any members of your team have reduced mobility, please let us know as soon as possible so we can account for this when placing teams.
+If any members of your team have reduced mobility, or any other specific requirements which may impact the location of your team pit, please let us know as soon as possible so we can account for this when placing teams.

 ## Media Consent Form and Tickets